mrommel/SmartHexBoard/README.md

 * style turn banner
 * return only the tiles visible to the human player
-* show progress indicator, when game is created (use uistate-generate)
+* show progress indicator when a game is created (use uistate-generate)

 ## Links